coder/coder/docs/templates/agent-metadata.md

 You can expect `(10 * 6 * 2) / 4` or 30 writes per second.

-One of the writes is to the `UNLOGGED` `workspace_agent_metadata` table and the other the `NOTIFY` query that enables live stats streaming in the UI.
+One of the writes is to the `UNLOGGED` `workspace_agent_metadata` table and the other to the `NOTIFY` query that enables live stats streaming in the UI.